ska-telescope/developer.skatelescope.org/src/howto/shared-storage.rst

 Enforcements
 ------------
-Adherence to the **third and fourth rules** is essential for ensuring uninterrupted storage and the effectiveness of the automation process.
+Adherence to the **third, fourth and fifth rules** is essential for ensuring uninterrupted storage and the effectiveness of the automation process.
 Violations may lead to errors:

-- **Violation of Rule 3**: Creating a PVC with the prefix **shared-*** as the first in its group outside a namespace starting with **shared-*** will be blocked.
+- **Violation of Rule 4**: Creating a PVC with the prefix **shared-*** with the wrong StorageClass name.

    .. code:: bash